DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 ### Schematics

 ### DAC
-I found out from a person on Slack that the data sheet I had with the description of the part I was using had a part where it showed the schematics of the wiring of most componets.
+I found out from a person on Slack that the data sheet I had with the description of the part I was using had a part where it showed the schematics of the wiring of most components.
 This increased my productivity by 7-fold.
 The DAC was way easier to wire due to the design on the data sheet.
 There were a few things I had to change with the potentiometer being included as an analog device, but later on, I configured it with the potentiometer.

 <img width="600" alt="Screenshot 2025-06-21 at 12 13 24 AM" src="https://github.com/user-attachments/assets/fea33609-dd31-4320-9f45-19b3ad5383ad" />
 <img width="600" alt="Screenshot 2025-06-21 at 12 13 42 AM" src="https://github.com/user-attachments/assets/b462c1f7-2d82-4954-b57a-2e6f55ac09ac" />